 If you browse our knowledge base, you’ll come across a fair share of information that has to do with finding the perfect balance between a “live room” and a “dead room.”
 If a room has too many hard, sonically reflective surfaces, there will be too much rebound and the sound will become muddy at best and unbearable to listen to at worst (think about how every concert sounds in a high school gym).
 Conversely, a room that is “dead” is one that has absorbed too much sound.
 If your home theater was completely covered in soundproof wall panels, it would sound flat and a bit dull without much low end.
 That’s why reflected sounds are a good thing — we simply need to know how to channel them in the right way to get ideal performance out of the room.
 When the balance gets out of whack, it destabilizes the output, as some notes will sound way too loud while others are barely audible.
 Bass notes might drown everything else out while the midrange and treble combine to be too tinny or bright.

-The point is: there’s a right way to go about finding acoustic panels for your home theater and finding an appropriate balance is key.
+There’s a right way to go about finding acoustic panels for your home theater and finding an appropriate balance is key.

 Acoustic Treatment Tips

 Make no mistake about it, it’s not the brand of your entertainment system, projector, or speakers that will make or break your home theater experience; it’s the acoustic properties of the room itself.
 Below we offer up a few items worth your consideration as you look into the world of noise reduction panels and soundproof solutions.